duxeyz/Our-Dark-Lady-Serana/README.md

 After Starting a new game, MCM recorder will run.
 Due to variances in systems some may be "too fast" and sexlabs doesnt finish before MCM recorder expects to make changes.
 As such please click install sexlabs after seeing that MCM recorder is finished and should you desire it, enable auto freecam or other settings.
 Predownload files (highly recommended to place these wherever your downloads will be such as ODLS\downloads)

+If any characters appear slightly stretched or distorted, they likely have a bad OBODY preset applied to them.
+I recommend adding their name to the Obody black list.

 (en)(SE)Thief 1.9.0.3.7z - https://www.loverslab.com/files/file/4027-thief/ (mirror links in the 1.9+ text file)
 CTD Test fix - https://www.loverslab.com/files/file/4027-thief/
 All files here: https://www.loverslab.com/files/file/6103-milk-mod-economy-se (Milk-Mod-Economy-Scripts-20220522.7z for scripts) no need for SGO4